-Jason Berry is producing a documentary, City of a Million Dreams, that explores the evolution of New Orleans through jazz funerals and is based on a forthcoming book of the same title.
+Jason Berry is is the producer and director of City of a Million Dreams, a documentary that explores the evolution of New Orleans through jazz funerals and is based on the book of the same title.

 Filmmaker Dan Pritzker’s biopic “Bolden,” about the horn player credited with inventing jazz, reaches for myth and misses the artist.

 In an excerpt from his new history of New Orleans, Jason Berry tells the inspiring story of an outsider artist and gospel singer who epitomized the Crescent City’s gumbo culture.